expectedparrot/edsl/docs/questions.rst

 The `question_name` is a unique Pythonic identifier for a question (e.g., "favorite_color").
 The `question_text` is the text of the question itself written as a string (e.g., "What is your favorite color?").
 Question types other than free text also require a `question_options` list of possible answer options.
-The `question_options` list can be a list of strings, integers, a list of lists or other data types depending on the question type.
+The `question_options` list can be a list of strings, floats, integers, dictionaries, lists or other data types depending on the question type.
+(See a `demo notebook <https://www.expectedparrot.com/content/a8f39497-3e6e-4d40-aeaf-2b7f78cf4721>`_ of allowed question options types at Coop.)

 For example, to create a multiple choice question where the response should be a single option selected from a list of colors, we import the `QuestionMultipleChoice` class and create an instance of it with the required fields: